mohitatgithub/RaspberryPI-Projects/README.md

-Collection of fun projects using raspberry-pi & sense-hat
+Collection of my mini projects using Raspberry Pi & Sense Hat